erickain/PowershellScript/README.md

 ## Convert etl to pcap for wireshark:

+#Create Directory where you want to store pcap
-mkdir C:\Temp1 # Create Directory where you want to store pcap pktmon etl2pcap C:\WINDOWS\system32\PktMon.etl -o C:\Temp1\log.pcapng #  Convert etltp log.pcapng for wireshark
+mkdir C:\Temp1 # Create Directory where you want to store pcap

+#Convert etltp log.pcapng for wireshark
+pktmon etl2pcap C:\WINDOWS\system32\PktMon.etl -o C:\Temp1\log.pcapng